 - Compiler and linker errors, warnings, and remarks - All diagnostic messages are issued as complete, self-explanatory messages.
 Errors reveal syntax or semantic errors, warnings indicate potential problems, and remarks (default off) indicate deviations from the standard.
 Double-click a message and the corresponding source code construction is highlighted in the editor window.
-For more information, see the IAR C/C++ Compiler Reference Guide for V850. - C-STAT for static analysis - C-STAT is a static analysis tool that tries to find deviations from specific sets of rules, where each rule specifies an unsafe source construct.
+For more information, see the IAR C/C++ Compiler User Guide for AVR. - Stack usage analysis during linking Under the right circumstances, the linker can accurately calculate the maximum stack usage for each call tree, such as cstartup, interrupt functions, RTOS tasks, etc. For more information, see the IAR C/C++ Compiler User Guide for AVR. - C-STAT for static analysis - C-STAT is a static analysis tool that tries to find deviations from specific sets of rules, where each rule specifies an unsafe source construct.
 The rules come from various institutes, like MISRA (MISRA C:2004, MISRA C++:2008, and MISRA C:2012), CWE, and CERT.
 For information about how to use C-STAT and the rules, see the C-STAT® Static Analysis Guide. - MISRA C:1998 and 2004 - In addition to the MISRA checks in C-STAT, the IDE provides compiler checks for MISRA C:1998 and 2004.
 For more information, see the IAR Embedded Workbench® MISRA C:2004 Reference Guide or the IAR Embedded Workbench® MISRA C:1998 Reference Guide. - C-SPY debugging features such as, Profiling, Code Coverage, Trace, and Power debugging

-For more information, see the C-SPY® Debugging Guide for V850.
+For more information, see the C-SPY® Debugging Guide for AVR.